 is the camera physically moving towards a subject.

 Note: This is a Camera Shot and should be avoided in Spec Script.

 Example #1: Push In

 Avoid in Spec Script - Camera Shot

 EXT.
 PRINTING SHOP - NIGHT

 PUSH IN on a shadow moving down the street.

-Example #2: Push In
+Example #2: Push In EXT.
+ARENA - DAY

 Avoid in Spec Script - Camera Shot

-EXT.
-ARENA - DAY

-PUSH IN ON ALENA as she clears the horns of the bull.

 Example #3: Push In

 Avoid in Spec Script - Camera Shot

 INT.
 GUEST HOUSE - DAY

 Gabriel retrieves goggles from the breakfast table.

+PUSH IN ON ALENA as she clears the bulls horns.

 PUSH IN on Alena... and ZOOM IN to the paint gun she pulls from behind her back.

 Quick Cut To: / Fast Cut To: